edheltzel/flightdeck-for-jekyll/README.md

   yarn start
   ```

+#### Seeing Warnings

+If you're seeing JSON warnings ref [issue #1](https://github.com/PortsideIO/drydock/issues/1) on what should be done to fix this.

 ### Build for Production

 This will set the `JEKYLL_ENV` to `production` and use the production config file(s) set in `drydock.config.js` to override default setting.
 You can easily deploy your site build with the command

 ```shell
 yarn run build
 ```